xizon/Uix-Slideshow/README.md

 ![](https://github.com/xizon/Uix-Slideshow/blob/master/helper/img/css.jpg)

-> There is a second way, make a new Cascading Style Sheet (CSS) document which name to **uix-slideshow-style.css** to your **templates directory** (`/wp-content/themes/{your-theme}/` or `/wp-content/themes/{your-theme}/assets/css/`).
+> There is a second way, make a new Cascading Style Sheet (CSS) document which name to **uix-slideshow-custom.css** to your **templates directory** (`/wp-content/themes/{your-theme}/` or `/wp-content/themes/{your-theme}/assets/css/`).
 You can connect to your site via an **FTP** client, make the changes and then upload the file back to the server.
 Once you have created an existing CSS file, Uix Slideshow will use it as a default style sheet to your WordPress Theme.
 Of course, Uix Slideshow's function of "Custom CSS" is still valid.

 > Note: Making a new javascrpt (.js) document which name to **uix-slideshow-custom.js** to your templates directory (`/wp-content/themes/{your-theme}/` or `/wp-content/themes/{your-theme}/assets/js/`).
 Once you have created an existing JS file, Uix Slideshow will use it as a default script to your WordPress Theme.